syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Getting-Started.md

 ## Launching SfDataForm inside a StackLayout

 StackLayout positions the child elements one after another either horizontally or vertically.
 Space of the [StackLayout](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.StackLayout?view=xamarin-forms) depends on the HorizontalOptions and VerticalOptions properties.
-Views in a stacklayout can be sized based on space in the layout using layout options.
+Views in a stack layout can be sized based on space in the layout using layout options.

 The SfDataForm control can be loaded inside any layout such as [Grid](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.Grid?view=xamarin-forms), [StackLayout](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.StackLayout?view=xamarin-forms), etc. When loading SfDataForm inside a `StackLayout`, set the [HorizontalOptions](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SfDataForm~HorizontalOptions.html) and [VerticalOptions](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SfDataForm~VerticalOptions.html) properties of SfDataForm, and set parent(StackLayout) of SfDataForm to `LayoutOptions.FillAndExpand`.